xjwu1024/WPS-SAM/README.md

     val
 ```

-More details about the datases can be found in [here](https://github.com/TACJu/PartImageNet?tab=readme-ov-file)
+More details about the dataset can be found in [here](https://github.com/TACJu/PartImageNet?tab=readme-ov-file)

 ### Train